rakhbari/k3d-config/README.md

 NAME
 ingressroute.traefik.containo.us/nginx-1
 ```
-If everything goes well, you should be able to hit your bare metal hostname (or IP address) with `<hostname-or-ip>:9080/nginx-1` and see a dead simple `index.html` page that simply identifies the `<nginx-id>` you enered earlier.
+If everything goes well, you should be able to hit your bare metal hostname (or IP address) with `<hostname-or-ip>:9080/nginx-1` and see a  simple `index.html` page that simply identifies the `<nginx-id>` you enered earlier.
 Nothing fancy, just an easy test page to show that you can create multiple services & ingress-routes that are externally accessible from anywhere in your network.

 ## Traefik Dashboard